-Dr. Doshi specializes in using Acceptance & Commitment Therapy (ACT – pronounced like the word “act,” not the individual letters – a-c-t).
-Most often she uses an approach based in ACT called Acceptance-Based Behavioral Therapy (ABBT).
+Many of our therapists specialize in using Acceptance & Commitment Therapy (ACT – pronounced like the word “act,” not the individual letters – a-c-t).
+Most often our psychologists use an approach based in ACT called Acceptance-Based Behavioral Therapy (ABBT).

 What is ACT?

 ACT is one of the “third wave” psychotherapies that has evolved to use mindfulness-based techniques in the course of treatment to help clients with whatever they may be struggling with.

 - Defusion: The idea behind defusion is getting some distance from your thoughts, feelings, and emotions so that you’re not wrapped up in them and so that you don’t let them push you around so much.
 Clients will learn to see thoughts as just a bunch of words put together in a sentence.
 Clients learn that just because they have a thought doesn’t mean they need to do anything about it.
 Often clients are living their lives in reaction to thoughts, feelings, and emotions, instead of their values (see below).
 With defusion, you learn to observe thoughts and emotions come and go without reacting to them.